War in Ukraine: Zelensky recounts his first hours of the Russian invasion

 The presidential residence is then quickly protected: the barricaded building with what is at hand.
 Meanwhile, fighting breaks out.

 In the bunker, the speaker of the Ukrainian parliament Ruslan Stefanchuk, who joined Zelensky from February 24 in his residence, tells the Time not having seen fear on the head of state’s face.
 He seemed rather bewildered that it had come to this.
-“We felt the world order was collapsing,” said Ruslan Stefanchuk, as the president had been warning for several months about the risks of such an attack.
+“We felt the world order was collapsing,” said Ruslan Stefanchuk, as the president had been warning for several months regarding the risks of such an attack.

 Oleksiy Arestovych, of the military intelligence service, remembers the first hours “of total madness”.
 Russian troops twice tried to storm the building where Zelensky was, in the early hours, while his wife and children were still there as well.
 “Russian troops almost intercepted President Zelensky and his family during the first hours of the war,” admits an adviser.
 Russian gunfire was heard near the palace.